PGamerXstudio/Random-stuff-api/README.md

 ```

 ## Classes
-Currently there are currently 2 classes and both classes have a lot of functions each
+Currently there are currently 3 classes -
-Classes are -
 * random // used for functions which has a random response as output (for eg - joke , insult)
 * image // Used for functions which has image as an output (for eg - dog , cat)
+* canva // for image manipulation and has only 3 functions atm
 **(Scroll down for all functions and example)**

 ## Usage Example